Update: This coupon is no longer available, however, we have a new one in 2019 thanks to SelfAdvertiser’s push ads launch. Click here to get it!

 There are some traffic sources you hear about all the time no matter what type of traffic you’re running (Facebook, Go2Mobi, PopAds, Taboola) and there are a lot of traffic sources that work but for obvious reasons (people making money in silence) you don’t hear much about them yet.

 If you’ve been into any of the latest Affiliate World or Affiliate Summit conferences you might have seen the guys from SelfAdvertiser/Revenuehits.
 I started working with them back in 2013 from the publisher’s side (Revenuehits) but when I started buying pop traffic I immediately thought of them.

 SelfAdvertiser has PPV and PPC traffic.
-PPV comes mostly in pops (setup a landing page and you’re good to go) while PPC traffic looks like banner ads from Adwords (you write a title, description and a URL).
-I mostly buy pop traffic from them as that’s were they have more volume.
+PPV comes mostly in pops (set up a landing page and you’re good to go) while PPC traffic looks like banner ads from Adwords (you write a title, description, and a URL).
+I mostly buy pop traffic from them as that’s where they have more volume.

 Let’s get started!